 Can Myki be used to track my movements?

 You can choose to register your Myki, or not, as you wish.

 It is possible to get a card completely anonymously from Myki vending machines or over the counter.
 Unregistered cards get access to the same fares.

 If you register your card you are protected against theft or the loss of the card, because you can report the loss, have your Myki deactivated, and have the remaining credit balance transferred to a new card.
 You can also set a registered card to be topped up automatically with money from your bank account.

-Can someone else use my Myki?
+Can someone else use my Myki card?

-Note however, that this reactivation process can take up to 24 hours, so if your balance is too low to allow you to travel, you will need to top up your card immediately (for instance at a vending machine) if you want to use it there and then.
+Note however, that the reactivation process can take up to 24 hours, so if your balance is too low to allow you to travel, you will need to top up your card immediately (for instance at a vending machine) if you want to use it there and then.

 Can I travel if my Myki has a negative or debit balance?

 Only in certain circumstances.
 Your Myki must have a balance of at least $0.00 (i.e. not negative) for you to be able to touch on, but you can go into negative balance during the journey if you are only travelling in one or two zones, which is the case in metropolitan Melbourne and on regional city bus systems.